orbitmines/archive/projects/OrbitMines Minimap.md

 *The GBG but the solution to The GBG is The GBG.*
 *Could also just go here: A minimap of how the metaverse is actually going to happen.
 And accidentally rename something to the fadiverse along the way.*
 *The Linux of programming languages*
+*A world in which learning, science, ..., engineering are all an exploratory game.*

 ###### Infrastructure - Minimal setup
 - [ ] [[Writing - 2024.
 A Universal Language]] bridge/inter-compilation